Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Chicken Soup for the soul Dog Food

-Is Chicken Soup Dog Food Made in the United States?
+Is It Made in the United States?

+Yes.
 The Chicken Soup for the Soul line of pet foods was first launched over a decade ago and, like the brand’s line of short story anthologies, it has expanded rather quickly.
 Though Chicken Soup pet foods are part of the larger Chicken Soup for the Soul brand, their products are made by a separate company – Diamond Pet Foods.

 Still, the Chicken Soup brand states that all of their products are manufactured in the United States.
 The company website does not, however provide any specific information about exactly where or how their products are made.
 Chicken Soup for the Soul is headquartered in Cos Cob, Connecticut but it is unlikely that their products are made in the same location.

-Where Does Chicken Soup Get Their Ingredients?
+Where Do They Get Their Ingredients?

-Chicken Soup for the Soul states that all of their products are made in the United States, but they do not provide specific information about where their ingredients come from.
 They do say that their recipes are made with “real meat as first ingredients, fruits, vegetables, and herbs” and that their formulas are free from added corn, wheat, soy, and artificial additives.

-Chicken Soup Dog Food Recall History
+Food Recall History

-The Chicken Soup for the Soul brand claims that they started making their own pet food because they “understand the unique relationship between people and pets”.
+The brand claims that they started making their own pet food because they “understand the unique relationship between people and pets”.
 In the same way that their stories warm the hearts of people around the globe, their pet foods are designed to nourish the health of dogs and cats.

 While Chicken Soup products are all made in the United States, the company used to outsource their production to Diamond Pet Foods.